Sjeiti/ronvalstarnl/src/data/markdown/post_how-to-structure-javascript-code-within-a-closure-in-a-logical-way.md

 <!--
-  id: 2606
   date: 2015-10-22
   modified: 2016-12-14
   slug: how-to-structure-javascript-code-within-a-closure-in-a-logical-way
   type: post
-  excerpt: <p>Having a good coding structure increases maintainability.
-This is true for the structure of files as well as the structure within a file.
-This post handles about the latter: structuring within a closure.
-A closure being a revealing-object, IIFE, module or whatever floats your boat.</p>
   categories: code, JavaScript
   tags: JavaScript
-  metaKeyword: structure
-  metaDescription: Having a good coding structure increases maintainability.
+  description: Having a good coding structure increases maintainability.
 This is true for the structure of files as well as the structure within a file.
-  metaTitle: How to logically structure JavaScript code within closures
-  inCv:
-  inPortfolio:
-  dateFrom:
-  dateTo:
 -->

 # How to structure JavaScript code within a closure in a logical way